 The “lowest” high point

-With our highpointing fling in our rear view mirror, we spent December 2018 and early January 2019 in Florida then it was time to head west to visit family on Texas’ Gulf Coast.
-As we looked at the road atlas at our route, we could see it was pretty much a straight shot along Interstate 10 the entire way to our destination.
+With our highpointing fling in our rearview mirror, we spent December 2018 and early January 2019 in Florida.
+Then it was time to head west to visit family on Texas’ Gulf Coast.
+As we looked at the road atlas of our route, we could see it was pretty much a straight shot along Interstate 10 the entire way to our destination.

 And wouldn’t you know it, Britton Hill (Florida’s high point) was just only 23 miles off the highway.
 If we stopped for lunch in DeFuniak Springs, we could take a short detour to our sixth state high point.